balpritz/CourseManagementAU/README.md

 <div align="center"><img src="https://i.ibb.co/nq29tcQ/new-course.png" alt="new-course" border="0"></div>

 * The `edit-courses page` allows a user to edit any of the courses he/ she might have created.
-The actions inculde: `updating` the course details, `change` course status, `delete` a course, and `view` a list of all users enrolled in that course.
+The actions include: `updating` the course details, `change` course status, `delete` a course, and `view` a list of all users enrolled in that course.

 <div align="center"><img src="https://i.ibb.co/g7NLG9x/edit-courses.png" alt="edit-courses" border="0"></div>

 * On the `participant-list page` for a specific course, the instructor has the option to `mail` any particular participant or all of them, if need be.
-Clicking on the mail icon opens up the default mailing application on the users system pre-populated with the recipient list.
+Clicking on the mail icon opens up the default mailing application on the user's system pre-populated with the recipient list.

 <div align="center"><img src="https://i.ibb.co/C6Dg8B3/participant-list.png" alt="participant-list" border="0"></div>